Submarine hull: Types

-All small modern submarines and submersibles, as well as the oldest ones, have a single hull.
+All small modern submarines and submersibles, as well as the oldest ones, contain a single hull.
 However, for large submarines, the approaches have separated.
 All Soviet heavy submarines are built with a double hull structure, but American submarines usually are single-hulled.
 They still have light hull sections in bow and stern, which house main ballast tanks and provide hydrodynamically optimized shape, but the main, usually cylindrical, hull section has only a single plating layer.

 Light hull

 The double hull of a submarine is different from a ship's double hull.
 The external hull, which actually forms the shape of submarine, is called the outer hull, casing or light hull.
 It defines the hydrodynamic performance of submarine, which affects the amount of power required to drive the vessel through the water.
 This term is especially appropriate for Russian submarine construction, where the light hull is usually made of thin steel plate, as it has the same pressure on both sides.
 The light hull can be used to mount equipment, which if attached directly to the pressure hull could cause unnecessary stress.
 The double hull approach also saves space inside the pressure hull, as the ring stiffeners and longitudinals can be located between the hulls.
 These measures help minimise the size of the pressure hull, which is much heavier than the light hull.
 Also, in case the submarine is damaged, the light hull takes some of the damage and does not compromise the vessel's integrity, as long as the pressure hull is intact.